Estate, Trust and Tax Planning

 But anyone with assets in their name should consider having one.
 An LPA is a legal document.
 It appoints people to act for you if you need help making decisions.

-There are two types of LPA.
-The first is a financial LPA, which deals with your finances, and the second is the health and well-being LPA.
+There are two types of LPA: a financial LPA that deals with finances, and a health and well-being LPA.

 How to plan for inheritance tax